cjordanball/Go-Dog-Go/Go Notes.md

 10. If the slice exceeds the capacity of the underlying array, the computer creates a new array of twice the size, transfers the elements to the new array, tosses the old array, and updates the reference of the slice to the new array.

 11. To add an element to a slice, we use the function **append**, which takes two+ parameters: the name of the slice and the values to add.
-It gets added to the end of the slice, and returns the slice, as increased.
+The *append()* function returns a reference to a **new slice**, with the items appended.
+Of course, if we wish, we can assign the reference to the new slice to the variable that was holding our previous slice.
     ```go
     mySlice = append(mySlice, 50, 1)  //add 50 and 1 to the end of the slice

     mySlice = append(mySlice, otherSlice...)  //appends the elements of the 2nd slice.
     ```
     Notice that the second example above would not work without the ... appended because of the type differences.

+12. To **iterate** over a slice, use the following syntax:
+    ```go
+    func main() {
+        cards := []string{"Ace of Diamonds", newCard()}
+        cards = append(cards, "Six of Spades")

+        for ind, val := range cards {
+            fmt.Println(ind, val)
+        }
+    }
+    ```
+    Note the two variables given to the *for* iterator: **ind** and **val**.
+These can be any name, and represent the **index** of the entry and the value held at that index of the slice. **range** is a keyword used when we want to iterate over every record contained in a slice of elements.

+    Note also that we use the := assigment operator because every time we go through the for loop, we are moving one item further into the slice and assigning new values to *ind* and *val*.

+13. One problem that can arise is if we do not wish to use the index value.
+If we do not use it, we may get a compilation error for having declared an unused variable.
+If we don't declare it, that will not work, because the first variable declared will be the index, so it will be the value that gets left out.
+However, we can deal with this by using a **blank Identifier**.
+This is a variable notated with an underscore, "\_", in which case *a value can be assigned to it, but cannot be read from it*.

 12. To remove items from a slice, use *append* and leave out unwanted items:
     ```go